 Test

-The testing feature includes a debugging function that allows you to gain insight into what Module Connections and Global Connections are being matched, which Webhooks are being fired, and whether the Webhooks were successful or not.
+The Tester includes a debugging function that allows you to gain insight into what Module Connections and Global Connections are being matched, which Webhooks are being fired, and whether the Webhooks were successful or not.

 Additionally, the testing feature allows you to set some Initial Variables.